 Recently I asked to an AI what it thinks about the existentialism.
 Well, this was the answer: “L’intricato esistenzialismo diventa il motore di quella riflessione metafisico-filosofica di cui il primo pensatore si avvale”.
 Very deep – I thought at first.
 Actually, it was probably too deep to me too.

-This AI, developed at Aptus.AI, is called Geppetto and it is the first cutting-edge text-generation system that ‘speaks’ Italian.
+This AI (developed by Aptus.AI, in collaboration with Bruno Kessler Foundation, University of Groningen and ILC-CNR) is called Geppetto and it is the first cutting-edge text-generation system that ‘speaks’ Italian.
 A text generation system, as the name says, is a system that is capable of writing texts.
 The adopted technology is GPT-2, the state-of-the-art text-generation model released by Open AI.
 GPT-2 is a neural network which is very good in learning statistical relationship between words, and it does it in a way that looks very natural when it writes down a snippet of text.
 So natural that sometimes it can be easily mistaken for a text written by a human.

 In order to learn such complex relationships between words, GPT-2 needs to be ‘trained’ with a massive amount of written text.
 When Open AI released it, they said they used 40GB of text, which is really much for a language model.
 The complexity of neural networks is measured in terms of parameters, and GPT-2 accounts for 1.5 billions of them.
 These parameters act like knobs and switches in a giant equalizer: they are basically numbers that represent the knowledge of the network, making it able to learn so many relationship with a huge amount of words ‘read’ during the training.
 This is what makes the training phase incredibly costly in terms of computational power and time.
 Given the high effort needed to train such a huge model, Open AI team released a small and much lighter version of GPT-2, which accounts for 117 million parameters and needs less data and less time to be trained, obviously losing a bit in terms of generation quality – which still remains very high.
 Geppetto shares the GPT-2 architecture – in its lighter version – and it has been trained on 13GB of full Italian text.